hnpl/dinocpu-assignments/assignment4.md

 You will get errors on Gradescope (and thus no credit) if you modify the I/O.

 ## Goals
-- Learning to resolve the data hazards in a dual-issue CPU using forwarding/stalling/flushing.
+- Learn to resolve the data hazards in a dual-issue CPU using forwarding/stalling/flushing.
-- Learning to compare the performance of different CPU designs.
+- Learn to compare the performance of different CPU designs.
-- Learning to analyze how a workload perform differently different CPU designs.
+- Learn to analyze how a workload perform differently different CPU designs.
-- Learning to analyze how software optimizations might affect a CPU performance.
+- Learn to analyze how software optimizations might affect a CPU performance.

 ## Glossary
 |Terms| Definitions |